status-im/energy-efficient-bok/README.md

 Even if there is a read operation from a socket, if a server doesn't write anything, it still helps with energy preservation.
 That way, by grouping socket messages, we can improve the battery performance.

+*The way how energy efficient networking can be controlled by a server*

 Client code (no specific optimizations)
 ```go
 for {